KlausBlum/LO-ly-wiki/Editor-(main-window-reference).md

 Here you can pre-configure how LibreOffice / OpenOffice will treat the resulting image inside your text document.
 These options are the same as those you can apply to existing images inside the text.

+## Keep Size & Crop Settings

+If you are editing an existing OLy object, this option makes OLy remember its dimensions and settings for eventually cropped edges.
+The same settings will be re-applied to the image after editing.

+This option can be helpful when you use the SVG file format which requires [manual cropping](https://github.com/openlilylib/LO-ly/wiki/SVG-requirements#1-manual-cropping).

 ## Buttons at the bottom
 ### < (left arrow)
 ### > (right arrow)